thosgood/this-weeks-finds/markdown/151-200/week167.md

 with gravity-wave interferometers, Found.
 Phys.
 30 (2000) 795-805, also
 available as [gr-qc/9906003](http://xxx.lanl.gov/abs/gr-qc/9906003)

-You can decide if it\'s right or not.
+You can decide if it's right or not.

 First: how accurate can a clock be?
 One limitation is that any clock has some position uncertainty.
 This translates into time uncertainty when we read the clock by having it send photons to us.

-Let\'s work this out, ignoring factors of 2 and small stuff like that.
+Let's work this out, ignoring factors of 2 and small stuff like that.
-Suppose our clock has mass m and starts out with a position uncertainty equal to D. Then the uncertainty of our clock\'s momentum is at least ħ/D, so its velocity is uncertain by at least ħ/mD.
+Suppose our clock has mass m and starts out with a position uncertainty equal to D. Then the uncertainty of our clock's momentum is at least ħ/D, so its velocity is uncertain by at least ħ/mD.
 After a time T, its position uncertainty will grow to about